Joeyh021/notes/src/es2c6/ac.md

 # AC Power

-The overwhelming majority of electrial power is AC power, single phase power from the mains at 240V 50-60 Hz.
+The overwhelming majority of electrical power is AC power, single phase power from the mains at 240V 50-60 Hz.

-## Reactance of Capcitors and Inductors
+## Reactance of Capacitors and Inductors

 $$
 X_L = \omega L = 2 \pi f L \\